Center for Power Optimization of Electro-thermal Systems

 - U.S. citizenship/national or permanent residency is required

 - Students from underrepresented minority groups, women, persons with disabilities and veterans are strongly encouraged to apply

 This year, POETS REU program's application will go through the NSF REU Common Application: www.nsfreu.org .
-Note, that although the POETS REU site location is listed as Urbana-Champaign, IL you may be matched at any one of our four institutions (Illinois, Arkansas, Howard and Stanford).
+Note, that although the POETS REU site location is listed as Urbana-Champaign, IL you may be matched at any one of our partner institutions (Illinois, Arkansas and Stanford).
 To apply to our program, select the "POETS REU" site during Step 5: Site Selection of your application.

 The application materials consist of:

 - A 500 word Personal Statement: Please describe your academic and career goals and how the REU program will help you to achieve these goals